MicrosoftDocs/win32/desktop-src/DirectShow/ticker-sample.md

 ---
 Description: Ticker Sample
-ms.assetid: '1a3de957-70ea-4b9d-94a0-9b0a74f15d78'
+ms.assetid: 1a3de957-70ea-4b9d-94a0-9b0a74f15d78
 title: Ticker Sample
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Ticker Sample

 ## Description

 This sample uses the Video Mixing Renderer to blend video and text.
-It uses the [**IVMRMixerBitmap9**](ivmrmixerbitmap9.md) interface to blend text onto the bottom portion of the video window.
+It uses the [**IVMRMixerBitmap9**](/windows/win32/Vmr9/nn-vmr9-ivmrmixerbitmap9?branch=master) interface to blend text onto the bottom portion of the video window.

 The application creates a bitmap with a default text string and scrolls it across the bottom of the screen.
 To change the text, choose **Set text string...** from the **Ticker** menu.
 To set the font, choose **Set font...** from the **Ticker** menu.
 If you select **Use static image** from the **Ticker** menu, the application switches from a dynamic text string to a static bitmap image.